PvPClt/project/fsb_en.md

 **INSTRUMENTALIZING TERROR: A BIRD CHORUS AT 100 dB**

 Russia, Moscow.
 A cozy apartment in a high-rise building.
-Inside — two Russian intelligence officers relaxing comfortably in armchairs.
+Two Russian intelligence officers relaxing comfortably in armchairs.

 **VECHIRKO**: